botpress/botpress/docs/guide/docs/deploy/hosting.md

 CMD ["./bp"]
 ```

+Make sure Docker is running on your computer.
 Then open a command prompt and type these commands:

 ```bash
 # This will create a new app with a random name.
 Copy the name, we'll need it later